BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 ------------------
 Use the following awscli command to collect the IP address of the Instance on the **'private'** Subnet.

-``Note: you will type this address in a ssh session, so jot it down.``
+**NOTE**: you will type this address in a ssh session, so jot it down.

 .. code-block::